CrispNCrispy/katacoda-scenarios/first_steps_quant_trading_4/step4.md

 We will now be putting together our second strategy!

 Create a signal in an `sma_signal` column when the short moving average crosses the long moving average, but only for the period greater than the shortest moving average window.
-We will need to use 'np.where()' function to compare all the rows after the (short_window)th index row.
-Hence, we use iloc inside the 'np.where()' function.
+We will need to use `np.where()` function to compare all the rows after the (short_window)th index row.
+Hence, we use iloc inside the `np.where()` function.
 If true (i.e., short MA value is more than long MA value), the initialized value 0.0 in the signal column will be overwitten with 1.0.
 A “signal” is created!
 If the condition is false, the original value of 0.0 will be kept and no signal is generated.

-We will also be overwriting the 'sma_positions' column with the difference of the current signal values minus the previous signal value through the 'diff()' method.
+We will also be overwriting the `sma_positions` column with the difference of the current signal values minus the previous signal value through the `diff()` method.
 This will result in +1 whenever the short MA crosses above the long MA, -1 whenever the short MA crosses below the long MA and 0 elsewhere.

 Open `step1.py`{{open}}  in the editor.